cornstarch-org/Cornstarch/docs/index.md

 # Documentation Organization
 - [Getting Started](getting_started/installation.md): Instructions on installation and setup.
 - [Creating a multimodal LLM](using_cornstarch/creating_mllm.md): How to create a multimodal LLM from unimodal models.
+- [Preprocessing multimodal inputs](using_cornstarch/preprocessing_inputs.md): How to preprocess muiltimodal inputs to run a multimodal LLM.
 - [Training a multimodal LLM](using_cornstarch/training_mllm.md): How to train a multimodal LLM using Cornstarch.
 - [Multimodal LLM Parallelization](using_cornstarch/parallelization.md): How to parallelize a multimodal LLM training.
 - [Source Code Reference](references): Auto-generated source code reference.